Skip to content

 Collingwood was older than Nelson, but Nelson was promoted above him because Nelson was just so brilliant.
 But it was Collingwood who fired the first shot at the Battle of Trafalgar in 1805.
 Having had a new copper bottom fitted to the hull of his flagship, Royal Sovereign, he was able to sail much faster into the French lines, leading the first column, while Nelson led the second column.

 Collingwood’s first broadside was fired from the 32 pound cannons that you can see on the monument, 50 of them at one go.
-But, he double-shotted these guns, which means the cannon ball was put and then the barrel was stuffed with chains, shrapnel, nails and any old iron they could find, and then another cannon ball was put down on top of that.
+But, he double-shotted these guns, which means the cannon ball was put in and then the barrel was stuffed with chains, shrapnel, nails and any old iron they could find, and then another cannon ball was put down on top of that.
 This broadside at short range, just 50 yards or so, ripped through the line and began a long duel with the Spanish flagship, Santa Ana.
 This action set the course for the whole battle and Nelson exclaimed, “See how that noble fellow Collingwood carries his ship into action!”.

 When Nelson was killed, Collingwood commanded the British fleet.
 He countermanded Nelson’s order to anchor the ships overnight at Trafalgar and because of that there were no British ships lost in the subsequent storm that arose.